macmyname/stress_monitoring_wearable_biosensors/README.md

 📌 Recommendation

-It is real — and in many organizations, the warning signs go unnoticed until it’s too late.
+Stress is real — and in many organizations, the warning signs go unnoticed until it’s too late.
 This is especially true in parts of Africa, where access to mental health support and therapists is limited.

 While the dataset used in this analysis is based on nurses in a healthcare setting, it shows how biosensor data can detect stress fluctuations across time — giving us a powerful tool for early intervention.